numba/numba/README.rst

 - LLVMDEV              : To support LLVM IR generation.

-- Others               : All existing dependecies for NUMBA, such as llvmlite, also apply to DPPL.
+- Others               : All existing dependencies for NUMBA, such as llvmlite, also apply to DPPL.

 ==================
 3. How to install?